Bugrahancobain/Ready-to-work-next-intl/README.md

   }
 }

+tr.json:

+{
+  "AboutPage": {
+    "title": "Hakkımızda"
+  }
+}

-Running the Project
+7️⃣ Run the Project

-	1. Development Server:
+	•	Start the development server:

 npm run dev

-Open http://localhost:3000 to view the app.
+	•	Open http://localhost:3000 to view the project.

-	2. Build for Production:

-npm run build
-npm start
+How It Works

+Feature	Description
+Dynamic Routing	/en, /tr, or any locale dynamically routes users to the correct language.
+Currency Formatting	You can format prices dynamically based on the locale using Intl.NumberFormat.
+Translation Support	Messages for UI components are fetched from locale-specific JSON files.

+Future Improvements

+	•	Add more locales (e.g., es, fr).
+	•	Implement currency and date formatting directly in components.
+	•	Add unit tests for translation files and locale functionality.

 Conclusion

-This project demonstrates a scalable approach to building a multi-language website using next-intl.
-The directory structure, middleware, and dynamic routing make it easy to maintain and expand as new features or locales are added.
-For further improvements, consider adding:
-	•	Unit tests for translation files.
-	•	Support for number and date formatting using Intl.NumberFormat.

-Feel free to fork this repository and adapt it to your needs. 😊
+This project demonstrates a scalable Next.js internationalization setup using next-intl.
+It supports multiple languages, dynamic routing, and locale-based formatting for a globalized user experience.